s-hiroshi/addon_infotown_table/manual/MANUAL.md

 <img src="screenshot-output-small.png">

-If, for example, you use elemental theme, then it is shown below.
+If you are using the elemental theme, it would look like below.

 <img src="screenshot-output-big.png">

-### Modify schema(Context Menu)
+#### (7) Modify schema(Context Menu)

-You click "settings" button, then context menu is shown.
+The 'Settings' button will give you the following context menu.

 <img src="screenshot-context-menu.png">